pjungwir/aggs_for_vecs/README.md

 `NULL`s are ignored, and `NULL` elements are also skipped.
 Basically you get the same result as if you could do `MIN` on the first elements, then `MIN` on the second elements, etc.
-If you all inputs are simply `NULL`, then you'll get a `NULL` in return.
+If all your inputs are simply `NULL`, then you'll get a `NULL` in return.
 But if the inputs are *arrays of `NULL`s*, then you'll get an array of `NULL`s in return (of the same length).